Skip to Content

 Hometown: Baghdad, Iraq

-Clinical interests: Plastics and reconstructive surgery
+Clinical interests: General surgery

 Learn more about Lara Hoteit, MD.